-- a citizen or individual resident of the United States; - a corporation created or organized in or under the laws of the United States or any state thereof or the District of Columbia; - an estate the income of which is includible in its gross income for U.S. federal income tax purposes without regard to its source; - a trust if a court within the United States is able to exercise primary supervision over its administration and at least one U.S. Person has the authority to control all substantial decisions of the trust; or - certain trusts in existence on August 20, 1996, and treated as U.S. persons (within the meaning of Section 7701(a)(30) of the Code) prior to such date, that elect to continue to be treated as U.S. persons, as provided in Treasury Regulations.
+- a citizen or individual resident of the United States; - a corporation (or entity treated as a corporation for U.S. federal income tax purposes) created or organized in or under the laws of the United States or any state thereof or the District of Columbia; - an estate the income of which is includible in its gross income for U.S. federal income tax purposes without regard to its source; - a trust if a court within the United States is able to exercise primary supervision over its administration and at least one U.S. Person has the authority to control all substantial decisions of the trust; or - certain trusts in existence on August 20, 1996, and treated as U.S. persons (within the meaning of Section 7701(a)(30) of the Code) prior to such date, that elected to continue to be treated as U.S. persons, as provided in Treasury Regulations.